<> <> <> <>

 In this article, we'll break down the connection between alcohol and hair loss.

-It's normal to lose 50 to 100 hairs a day, but if you're noticing more hair on your pillow in the morning, in the shower drain or on your hairbrush, it can be a sign that something's going on with your health.
+It's normal to lose 50-100 hairs a day, but if you're noticing more hair on your pillow in the morning, in the shower drain or on your hairbrush, it can be a sign that something's going on with your health.

 Could it be the knock-off beers you enjoy with your mates after work?
 In most instances, the answer is no, so long as you're enjoying your bevs responsibly.

-While there's no direct link between alcohol and hair loss, drinking too much alcohol can contribute to nutritional deficiencies and other medical conditions which can cause hair loss and thinning hair.
+While there's no direct link between alcohol and hair loss, drinking too much alcohol can contribute to nutritional deficiencies and other medical conditions that can cause hair loss and thinning hair.

 There are different types of hair loss that all have different causes, though, so it's important to speak to a doctor or healthcare provider to work out exactly what's going on.